lengran/OpenPrefirePrac/README.md

 1. Create prefire profiles for all maps.
 2. Draw guiding lines on the floor.
-3. Add prompt for each position to tell player which bot they have missed.
-4. Improve the bot logic.
+3. Improve bot logic.
-5. Improve localization support (The supporting framework is almost done.
-Submitting translation profiles are warmly welcomed.).
+4. Improve localization support (The supporting framework is done.
+Submitting translations is warmly welcomed.).
-6. Reroute saperate logs into one gathered place for better debug experience.
+5. Reroute saperate logs into one gathered place for better debug experience.

 ## Reference